-Core activities of our Center are housed within the Institute of Human Development (IHD) at UC Berkeley, under the direction of Ron Dahl.
-However, our Center includes a number of overlapping and inter-related research teams, partnerships, and research networks (each with their own leadership structure) that extend across the University of California system, as well as several other universities in US, and internationally.
+Core activities of the Center for the Developing Adolescent are housed within the Institute of Human Development (IHD) at UC Berkeley, under the direction of Ron Dahl.
+However, our Center includes a number of overlapping and inter-related research teams, partnerships, and research networks (each with their own leadership structure) that extend across the University of California system, as well as several other universities in the U.S., and internationally.
 Overall leadership of the Center is shared by a team that includes Ron Dahl, Ahna Suleiman and Linda Wilbrecht (at UC Berkeley); Andrew Fuligni and Adriana Galván (at UCLA), and Nick Allen and Jennifer Pfeifer (at University of Oregon).

-Ahna Suleiman is a Research Scientist with the Center on the Developing Adolescent located at UC Berkeley.
+Ahna Suleiman is a Research Scientist with the Center for the Developing Adolescent located at UC Berkeley.
 Ahna completed her DrPH and a post-doctoral fellowship at UC Berkeley.
-She is currently the Coordinating Director for the Center on the Developing Adolescent.
-Her research focuses on how adolescent social, emotional and adolescent development affect decision-making and the unique ways they influence sexual decision-making.
+She is currently the Coordinating Director for the Center for the Developing Adolescent.
+Her research focuses on how adolescent social and emotional affect decision-making and the unique ways they influence sexual decision-making.
 She is interested in how neuroscience, behavioral economics, and health psychology can be integrated into improved public health interventions.
 Ahna is very interested in promoting transdisciplinary dialogue that promotes the translation of research into policy and practice.
 The ultimate goal of her research is to develop interventions that support healthy sexual development and improved sexual health outcomes for adolescents.

-Adriana Galván is an Associate Professor of Psychology and Director of the Developmental Neuroscience Laboratory at UCLA.
+Adriana Galván is Professor of Psychology and Director of the Developmental Neuroscience Laboratory at UCLA.
 Her research is aimed at characterizing ontogenetic neural changes that occur as individuals transition into and out of adolescence.
-Her work in this domain has particularly focused on neural systems implicated in affective, cognitive and social processing, all of which contribute to characteristic adolescent behavior.
+Her work in this domain has particularly focused on neural systems implicated in affective, cognitive, and social processing, all of which contribute to characteristic adolescent behavior.
 Dr. Galván is also committed to studying the developing brain within the family and peer context.
-She relies on a multi method approach, including neuroimaging, physiological assays, daily diary and family interview methods to conduct this research.
+She relies on a multi-method approach, including neuroimaging, physiological assays, daily diary, and family interview methods to conduct this research.